Going through the 3 to 2 nap transition can be a bit murky when you don’t have a plan!

 Hey there, you’re listening to the, My Sleeping Baby podcast, which is all about baby and child sleep.
 I’m so excited to teach you how you can get your little ones sleeping so that you can sleep too and enjoy parenthood to its fullest.
 I’m Eva Klein, your resident’s sleep expert, mom of three, founder of the Sleep Bible online coaching program, and lover of all things sleep and motherhood.
 If you’re looking for tangible solutions for your little one sleep woes or you simply want to learn more, this podcast is for you.
 For more information, check out mysleepingbaby.com and you can follow me on Instagram and Facebook @mysleepingbaby.

-All right, let’s talk all about the three to two nap transition.
+All right, let’s talk all about the 3 to 2 nap transition.
 This can be a tricky one.
 It can get a little bit murky when your little one is going from three naps to two naps.

 That could be a sign that your little one is ready to go down to.
 A two nap schedule is if your little ones, three naps suddenly all become too short, right?
 So remember our goal.
 We want to be seeing two of those three naps, be nice and long, well over an hour a piece, but, and if that’s happening and then suddenly your little ones naps have gotten shorter and rather than getting a couple longer naps in the day, your little one’s giving you, you know, three tiny 30 or 45 minute catnaps, that actually might also be a sign that you need to be increasing their wake time and ultimately dropping that third nap because over while over tiredness is a very well-known culprit of short naps under tiredness is also a culprit of short naps.
 And so if your little one is just not up for periods of time, there are long enough, it means that he’s not going to build up enough sleep pressure for him to be able to sleep past that 30 or 45 minute mark, if especially if that’s what he was pulling off beforehand.